 Menstrual clots are a mixture of blood cells, tissue from the lining of the uterus, and proteins in the blood that help regulate its flow.

 Women may worry if they notice clots in their menstrual blood and that is exactly what this write-up is based on.
 To answer different questions that may be going through your mind about menstrual clots and we promise you will enjoy it.

 Is Clotting Good or Bad During Menses?

 Passing blood clots during menstruation can be normal and the amount, length and frequency of menstrual bleeding vary from month to month and from woman to woman.
 However, passing large blood clots may be a sign that something’s wrong.

 Do Menstrual Clots Affect Fertility?

 Yes, unusual menstrual clots can affect female fertility.

 Under normal circumstances, proteins in your body form a clot when a blood vessel cuts.
-This helps bleeding to stop.
+This helps to bleed stop.
 However, for some people, blood may clot too easily when these protein levels are too high.
-This is known as blood-clotting disorder and can lead to several health complications and infertility issues.
+This is known as a blood-clotting disorder and can lead to several health complications and infertility issues.